luvhendrixx/Lab/README.md

   <img src="./Assets/Pilot.png" alt="So You Want to Be a Pilot">
 </p>

-"Just do it"
-        - The just do it guy

 This is not a portfolio, course, or anything particularly organized.